Carthage offers …

 Carthage emphasizes research for undergraduates.
 All freshman biology students receive authentic research experience as part of their introductory biology courses, so they gain insight into the process of science from their first semester.

 Sophomore, junior, and senior biology majors are strongly encouraged to undertake an independent research project under the guidance of a Carthage faculty member.
-Students can participate in research during the academic semester through enrollment in an independent research course (BIO 4900), during the summer through the Summer Undergraduate Research Experience, or SURE.
+Students can participate in research during the academic semester through enrollment in an independent research course (BIO 4900), during the summer through the Summer Undergraduate Research Experience, or through the SURE program.
 Students who are accepted into the SURE program receive a stipend and free room and board.
 Many students are also accepted into competitive, external summer research programs.
 In recent years, students have conducted summer research at the Mayo Clinic, University of Wisconsin-Madison, University of Wisconsin-Milwaukee, Brandeis University, University of Massachusetts, University of Minnesota, North Carolina State University, and through other national programs.